jonjeng/LaneLines/writeup.md

 <img src="masked.png" width="480" alt="Masking Result" />

 4. Next, I drew in the Hough lines based loosely on the gradients.
-For this, I also used a function in the cv2 library; namely, HoughLinesP(), with a rho parameter of 1, a theta parameter of pi/180, a threshold of 25 to account for the fact that lane markings may fade and leave less "evidence" of lane markings, a minimum line length of 25 to account for the fact that lane markings may fade and thus shorten, and a maximum line gap of 200 to account for the fact that lane markings may fade and thus leave greater space between lane markings.
+For this, I also used a function in the cv2 library; namely, HoughLinesP(), with a rho parameter of 1, a theta parameter of pi/180, a threshold of 50 to account for the fact that lane markings may fade and leave less "evidence" of lane markings, a minimum line length of 100, and a maximum line gap of 160 to account for the fact that lane markings may fade and thus leave greater space between lane markings.
 The result of this is illustrated below.

 <img src="hough_lines.png" width="480" alt="Hough Lines" />